pocc/ross.gg/src/data/blog/healthchecks.md

 ---

 I built [healthchecks.ross.gg](https://healthchecks.ross.gg) as an vibecoding experiment to test the TCP capabilities of Cloudflare workers.
 It sends a TCP SYN ping to every colo that I have access to in my personal account. https://ping.pe/ is useful for troubleshooting with ICMP globally, and this tool complements ping.pe with TCP pings from "all" Cloudflare colos.
 It's possible that this could help you identify regional outages with more granularity.
 Source is on GitHub as [global-healthchecks](https://github.com/pocc/global-healthchecks).

+> **Warning:** Targets must be **outside Cloudflare's network** (AS13335).
+Connections to Cloudflare-proxied hosts are blocked, and the test button will be disabled.
+If your hostname resolves to a proxied DNS record (orange-cloud), supply the **origin IP** or **un-proxied CNAME target** directly instead of the proxied hostname.
+Otherwise the worker would get an [Error 1014](https://developers.cloudflare.com/support/troubleshooting/http-status-codes/cloudflare-1xxx-errors/error-1014/).

 ## Table of contents